 THE TRUE COST (2015)

-About: This documentary, by Andrew Morgan and Michael Ross, arguably started the revolution.
+How, What, Why: This documentary, by Andrew Morgan and Michael Ross, arguably started the revolution.
 For many of us, we could only imagine the hardworking people in clothing production, until this film showed us the real things happening in textile factories all over the world.
 There have always been problems in the fast clothing industry, and this film elaborates on each issues in segments, ranging from how human rights are being violated to ecological damage.
 Want to thank fast fashion for all the cheap, trendy clothes on the market that are frequently updated?
 Think again.
 Watch the film and you may be the next conscious person who supports ethical fashion.

-Where to watch: Tubi, Amazon Prime, iTunes (rental)
+Where to watch: Tubi, Ovid, Amazon (rental)

-About: This 2016 film primarily focuses on how the fashion industry continuously pollutes Asian waters.
+How, What, Why: This 2016 film primarily focuses on how the fashion industry continuously pollutes Asian waters.
 If you truly want to understand how seriously the dyes and chemicals in our clothing contribute to water pollution, this is the film to watch.
 RiverBlue shows how water pollution is a chronic, cyclical issue.
 People pollute the water, and then must deal with all the consequences after.
 Hopefully more people can see this film, which seeks to enlighten the minds of the fashion leaders and encourage the development of production methods that will not offend our environment.

-Where to watch: Amazon Prime (rental)
+Where to watch: Kanopy, Vimeo (rental)

 THE NEXT BLACK (2014)